Why Earthworker Energy Manufacturing Cooperative?

 Earthworker Energy Manufacturing Cooperative is the trading name of Eureka’s Future Workers’ Cooperative Ltd.

-We are a worker-run cooperative in Morwell, where workers have an equal share and a say in our our business operates.
+We are a worker-run cooperative in Morwell, where workers have an equal share and a say in how our business operates.
 We are a group of people with a range of skills, experience and interests, who are passionate about local manufacturing and are committed to cooperative values, to sustainability and community benefit.

 The Earthworker Energy Manufacturing Cooperative is the result of many years of work by the Earthworker Cooperative, and its members and supporters across Australia.
-Earthworker Energy is the first of many cooperative enterprises in the Earthworker network, which also includes the Redgum Cleaners’ Cooperative and Cooperative Power Australia.
+Earthworker Energy is the first of many cooperative enterprises in the Earthworker network, which also includes the Redgum Cleaning Cooperative and Cooperative Power Australia.

-Earthworker is a community-led initiative is part of the transition toward new ways of living and working that empower us to take care of each other and the planet.
+Earthworker is a community-led initiative that is part of the transition toward new ways of living and working that empower us to take care of each other and the planet.
 Earthworker arose from a dynamic partnership between the Trade Union and Environment movements, and broader civil society, all concerned with creating a more just and sustainable world.

-In 2015 the Eureka’s Future Workers’ Cooperative Ltd established a relationship with reputable Australian manufacturer of a stainless steel solar hot water tanks, Everlast Hydro Systems.
+In 2015 the Eureka’s Future Workers’ Cooperative Ltd established a relationship with reputable Australian manufacturer of stainless steel solar hot water tanks, Everlast Hydro Systems.
 This partnership aimed to build the capacity of Eureka’s Future to manufacture in its own right in Morwell.